 Benefits of Amarnath Yatra by Helicopter

-- It is one of the most preferred option for old, sick, people with past illness as well as physically weak individuals.
+- It is one of the most preferred options for old, sick, people with past illness as well as physically weak individuals.

 - It saves a lot of time and energy.
-For instance, a devotee can sight (have Darshan) of the lingam and be back in the same day.
+For instance, a devotee can sight (have Darshan) of the lingam and be back on the same day.

 - It avoids the unnecessary hassle of obtaining the Yatra Permit.
 Anyone with a valid Compulsory Health Certificate (CHC) can take the helicopter ride to Amarnath Shrine.